GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ## Back to Sliver-Server

-For attackers getting acess to more than one account is critical.
+For attackers getting access to more than one account is critical.
 A way to do this is gathering creditals from the file lsass.exe.
 This file holds usernames, passwords and security tokens.

 ![lsass-dump](https://i.imgur.com/1TDbDT7.png)